marcinjahn/technology-notebook/src/docs/programming/javascript/angular/components.md

 export class AppComponent {}
 ```

-Angular promotes the s;eparation of things into different files, opposed to
+Angular promotes the separation of things into different files, opposed to
 frameworks like Vue.js.
 However, we are able to have HTML/CSS in the `ts` file
 simply by replacing `templateUrl`/`styleUrls` with `template`/`styles` and
 providing the HTML there as a string.